HTTP-RPC/Kilo/README.md

 The values returned by these methods are populated via protected setters, which are called once per request by `RequestDispatcherServlet`.
 These setters are not meant to be called by application code.
 However, they can be used to facilitate unit testing of service implementations by simulating a request from an actual client.

 ### Examples
-The following code demonstrates one possible implementation of the hypothetical "math" service discussed earlier:
+The following code demonstrates one possible implementation of the hypothetical math service discussed earlier:

     public class MathService extends WebService {
         // Add a + b